marcmarine/swisseph-api/README.md

 ### Browser Example

-The `client/dist` folder contains a built example of using the **Swiss Ephemeris directly in the browser** via [`@swisseph/browser`](https://github.com/swisseph-js/swisseph).
+The `client` folder contains a built example of using the **Swiss Ephemeris directly in the browser** via [`@swisseph/browser`](https://github.com/swisseph-js/swisseph).
 It demonstrates how to perform astronomical calculations on the client side without a server 🚀.

 ### Docker